We work with a diverse range of clients, including:

 - Development, launch, or modification of products or services

-- Development of policies and procedures, terms of service, disclosures, or other aspects of an offering
+- Development of policies and procedures, terms of service, disclosures, or other aspects of a product or service offering

 - Government enforcement actions, audits, and examinations in multiple jurisdictions

-Significantly, Latham also helps facilitate stakeholder feedback to authorities by keeping clients abreast of legislative and regulatory developments, and opportunities to comment in response to new trends and policies.
+We also regularly facilitate stakeholder feedback to authorities by keeping clients abreast of legislative and regulatory developments, and opportunities to comment in response to new trends and policies.

-Latham lawyers in Asia, Europe, the Middle East, and the US can leverage the firm’s global platform to efficiently advise clients on matters that may also relate to other financial regulatory areas, as well as data privacy and cybersecurity, economic sanctions and anti-money laundering, M&A, private equity, technology transactions, intellectual property and software licensing, outsourcing, e-commerce, and telecommunications technology, among others.
+Our payments practice leverages Latham’s global platform to efficiently advise on matters that may also relate to other financial regulatory areas, as well as data privacy and cybersecurity, economic sanctions and anti-money laundering, technology transactions, intellectual property and software licensing, outsourcing, e-commerce, and telecommunications technology, among others.